-After many delays due to the COVID Pandemic we anticipate upgrading the 3 West Technology courtroom as well as the smaller 2 South technology courtroom.
-This will be a major undertaking for our department.
-The 3 West courtroom was initially upgraded in 2008.
-Much of the technology in this courtroom is deteriorating and most importantly not compatible with Webex.
+After many delays due to the COVID Pandemic we anticipate upgrading the 2 South technology courtroom.
 Courtroom 2 South was last upgraded in 2013.
 Due to a failure of the current video conferencing equipment it was decided to upgrade this courtroom as well.